stephen11ma/git_lesson/src/README.md

-This is documentation for src folder.
+This is documentation for src/ folder.